swiftcurrent2018/openarc/README.md

 * ANTLRv2
 	- Default antlr.jar file is included in this distribution (./lib)
 * LLVM 3.2
-	- If OpenARC's LLVM support is desired
+	- If OpenARC's LLVM support is desired (LLVM pass is NOT included in the release version.)
 	- See jllvm/README-openarc for details

 -------------------------------------------------------------------------------